Friday, 7 October 2016

 The Oldest Tomb 1856/46 (letters are not so clear )

-On the way to Quibble Island Cemetery we crossed the Adyar Creek- presently called as Tholkappiar ecological Park through a Karpagam bridge.
-It was an awesome view and makes us to feel that we are in one of best holiday places of this universe.
+On the way to Quibble Island Cemetery we crossed the Adyar Creek- presently called Tholkappiar Ecological Park through a Karpagam bridge.
+It was an awesome view and made us feel that we were in one of the best holiday places in this universe.

 ….
 To be continued ( Adyar Battle ).